node-task/spec/README.md

 ## Examples

-Note: While the following examples meet the requirements of the **basic** spec, they should not be considered the only correct way to implement a compliant module.
-Task runners will undoubtedly provide builders to facilitate the creation of tasks.
+*Note: While the following examples meet the requirements of the **basic** spec, they should not be considered the only correct way to implement a compliant module.
+Task runners will undoubtedly provide builders to facilitate the creation of tasks.*

-The most minimal possible example of a compliant module:
+A minimal a compliant module:
 ```js
 var when = require('when');
 var Task = function () {};